CarlWebster/XenServer/README.md

         Position?                    named
         Default value
         Accept pipeline input?       false
         Accept wildcard characters?  false

     -CompanyFax <String>
-        Company Fax to use for the Cover Page if the Cover Page has the Fax field.
+        Company Fax to use for the Cover Page   If the Cover Page has the Fax field.

         The following Cover Pages have a Fax field:
                 Contrast (Word 2010)